Kalkaska County, Michigan

 Kalkaska County (/kælˈkæskə/ kal-KASS-kə) is located in the U.S. state of Michigan.
 As of the 2020 census, its population was 17,939.
 The county seat is Kalkaska.

 Kalkaska County is part of the Traverse City metropolitan area.
-Although it is located on Michigan's Lower Peninsula, Kalkaska County is considered part of Northern Michigan.
+Although it is located in Michigan's Lower Peninsula, Kalkaska County is considered part of Northern Michigan.

 History

 A detail from A New Map of Michigan with its Canals, Roads & Distances (1842) by Henry Schenck Tanner, showing Kalkaska County as "Wabbassee" (a misspelling of Wabassee, the county's name from 1840 to 1843.)
 Several nearby counties are also shown with names that would later be changed.

 Kalkaska County, originally named Wabassee County (from waabizii meaning swan in Ojibwe) was separated from Michilimackinac County in 1840, renamed in 1843.
 In 1851, Kalkaska County was attached to Grand Traverse County for legal purposes.
 The first settler in Kalkaska County was William Copeland, from England, who purchased land in the northwest corner of the county in 1855.
 Kalkaska County was organized in its own right on January 27, 1871.
 Crawford County was then temporarily attached to Kalkaska County for legal purposes.